"There is a much bigger need for assistance in our community than most people realize."

 Families and Individuals

-The Brooklyn Food Pantry is an an organization run by a board of community volunteers that want to reach out to the needy within the community.
+The Brooklyn Food Pantry is an an organization run by a board of community volunteers that want to reach out to those in need within the community.
 We hand out food to those that have hit rough times in the Columbia, Napoleon, and Onsted school districts.

 This organization was started in the 1970's by a group of people that were concerned about hunger within the community.
 There was a strong desire to help families that needed assistance.
 With the involvement of people volunteering, the Brooklyn Food Pantry (formerly known as CCIS) began it's mission.

-We are opened every Tuesday and Thursday from 10:00 am - 2:00 pm.
-Food and toiletry donations can be dropped off during our normal business hours.
-Monetary donations can be dropped off or mailed to: Brooklyn Food Pantry, 171 Wamplers Lake Rd, Brooklyn, MI 49230
+We are open every Tuesday and Thursday from 10:00 am - 2:00 pm.
+Food, hygiene, and cleaning products can be dropped off during our normal business hours.
+Monetary donations can be dropped off or mailed to Brooklyn Food Pantry, 171 Wamplers Lake Rd, Brooklyn, MI 49230.

 The mission of the Brooklyn Food Pantry is to assist community members residing in